metalbear-co/mirrord.dev/content/docs/overview/configuration.md

 Specify file path patterns that if matched will be read from the remote. if file matching the pattern is opened for writing or read/write it will be opened locally.

+### feature.fs.local {#feature-fs-local}

+Specify file path patterns that if matched will be opened locally.

 ### feature.fs.mode {#feature-fs-mode}
 Configuration for enabling read-only or read-write file operations.